 Contingent upon the "lighting zone classification", restrictions will apply on the hours that the lighting may be in use.
 The lighting design is encouraged to be reduced as much as possible while providing a balance between safety and aesthetics.
-The lighting zones have specific requirements (flagpole lighting and street lighting exempt) as follows:
+The Lighting Zones have specific requirements (flagpole lighting and street lighting exempt) as follows:

-a.
-Zones 1 & 2.

-i.
-Security lighting only after 10:00 PM or within one (1) -hour after the close-ofbusiness, whichever is later.
-All fixtures that are not full cutoff shall be turned off at this time.

-b.
-Zone 3.
+- a.
+Zones1&2. - i.
+Security lighting only after 10:00 PM or within one (1) hour after the close-ofbusiness, whichever is later.
+All fixtures that are not fully shielded shall be turned off at this time. - b.
+Zone 3. - i.

-i.
 All outdoor lighting shall be reduced by a minimum of fifty percent (50%) after 10:00 PM or within one (1) hour after the close-of-business, whichever is later.
-All fixtures that are not full cutoff shall be turned off at this time.

-c.
-Zone 4.

-i.
-Lighting proposed within Zone 4 shall be accompanied by supporting detail provided by a professional engineer and follow the submittal requirements within Section 3.7.12.21: Plan Submittal Requirements.
+All fixtures that are not fully shielded shall be turned off at this time. - c.
+Zone 4. - Lighting proposed within Zone 4 shall be accompanied by supporting detail provided by a professional engineer and follow the submittal requirements within Section 3.7.12.21: Plan Submittal Requirements.